 In 2014 Microsoft took the step of recommending RTF’s be blocked as email attachments and provided a tool to do that.

-Now we have .docx files that are both more secure and smaller (they are compressed by default) so .rtf files are less commonly used.
+.DOCX files that are both more secure and smaller (they are compressed by default) so .rtf files are less commonly used. .DOCX cannot run macros.

 When sending out documents, the polite and security aware option is the Office 2007 and later document formats – .docx .xlsx or .pptx